 - Abide by all other restrictions placed on the move as noted on the permit

 - Please note that all state and federal highways within the City of Green Bay except Interstates 41 and 43 are under the permitting authority of Green Bay Public Works.
 If your proposed route includes any state or federal highways within our City, then please list those streets in the “Actual Route” field on the application.
-Brown County highways (lettered routes, not numbered) within our City are under the jurisdiction of Brown County Public Works.
+Brown County highways (lettered routes, not numbered) within our City are under the jurisdiction of the Brown County Highway Department.
 It is the applicant’s responsibility to contact any other agencies that may require an oversize-overweight permit on their highways.

 Submitting the Permit

-All Single Trip Applications/Permits (PDF) shall be completed and submitted to the Department of Public Works Traffic Division for approval at least 3 working days prior to the requested move date.
+All Single Trip Applications/Permits (PDF) shall be completed and submitted to the Department of Public Works Traffic Division for approval at least 3 business days prior to the requested move date.
 Information requested on the permit application form shall be provided for every load, regardless of the complexity of the load.
 If the load being transported is a structure, the City of Green Bay reserves the right to view the structure on dollies or other means of transport prior to approving the permit.